Websoft9test/ansible-jumpserver/docs/stack-deployment.md

 # Deployment

-**Deployment is to copy the RabbitMQ pre-packaged online to your Cloud Server**.
-For example, after the user subscribe RabbitMQ on the Cloud Platform, the Platform will automatically copy the RabbitMQ to the corresponding Cloud Server.
+**Deployment is to copy the JumpServer pre-packaged online to your Cloud Server**.
+For example, after the user subscribe JumpServer on the Cloud Platform, the Platform will automatically copy the JumpServer to the corresponding Cloud Server.

-- If RabbitMQ has been deployed, go to [Initial Installation](/zh/stack-installation.md) to complete the operation.
+- If JumpServer has been deployed, go to [Initial Installation](/zh/stack-installation.md) to complete the operation.
-- If RabbitMQ is not deployed, you need to deploy RabbitMQ to your cloud server first.
+- If JumpServer is not deployed, you need to deploy JumpServer to your cloud server first.

-We offer two deployment RabbitMQ scenarios (the deployment results are the same):
+We offer two deployment JumpServer scenarios (the deployment results are the same):

 ## Deploy by Image

-**Deploy by Image** means starting instance from RabbitMQ images. **RabbitMQ Image** provide OS and software environment needed for RabbitMQ.
+**Deploy by Image** means starting instance from JumpServer images. **JumpServer Image** provide OS and software environment needed for JumpServer.

 For users with experience with cloud servers, Deploy by Image equated with "one-click deployment".

-Websoft9 published [RabbitMQ image](https://apps.websoft9.com/rabbitmq) on Cloud Platform, three methods for your deployment:
+Websoft9 published [JumpServer image](https://apps.websoft9.com/jumpserver) on Cloud Platform, three methods for your deployment:

-* When **Create New Instance** , select the RabbitMQ image as the system boot template.
+* When **Create New Instance** , select the JumpServer image as the system boot template.
-* When **Subscribe RabbitMQ** on Marketplace, the system will promote you to create a new instance for this image at the same time.
+* When **Subscribe JumpServer** on Marketplace, the system will promote you to create a new instance for this image at the same time.
-* When **Re-install OS** for you instance, you can replace the existing image with a RabbitMQ image.
+* When **Re-install OS** for you instance, you can replace the existing image with a JumpServer image.

 ## Deploy by Script

 **Deploy by Script** means running a script on your cloud instance to pull the pre-packages online to your instance and configure it at the same time.

-Websoft9 provide the [RabbitMQ ansbile automation script](https://github.com/Websoft9/ansible-rabbitmq) on Github.
-If you are familiar with Ansible, you can deploy the RabbitMQ to the instance automaticly.
+Websoft9 provide the [JumpServer ansbile automation script](https://github.com/Websoft9/ansible-jumpserver) on Github.
+If you are familiar with Ansible, you can deploy the JumpServer to the instance automaticly.

 ## Comparison